azarboon/ai-powered-cdk-best-practices/README.md

 create an event for integration test validate the data flow and write units

+Do these to optimize lambda\processor.ts

+1. **Update CDK stack to use the `aws-apigateway-lambda` Solutions Construct**
+2. **Add environment variable validation at function startup**
+3. **Implement Lambda Powertools (Logger, Tracer, Metrics)** and create a Lambda Layer for dependencies if needed
+4. **Replace all `console.log` with structured logging** (use Lambda Powertools)
+5. **Consolidate duplicate logic into reusable functions**
+   - One standardized response builder (timestamp, headers, etc.)
+   - One centralized error handler
+   - Merge the three similar repository checks into a single function
+6. **Implement proper error classification and standardized responses**
+7. **Move SNS client initialization outside the handler**
+8. **Replace `https` module with AWS SDK v3 HTTP client**
+9. **Implement connection pooling for HTTP requests**
+10. **Add retry logic with exponential backoff for GitHub API calls**
+11. **Add X-Ray tracing and implement correlation IDs**
+12. **Convert hardcoded `"GitHub-Monitor"` to use `CDK_STACK_NAME` env var**
+13. Put all logics for validating the payload into its own function and call it "payloadChecker"

 <!-- address wherver there is @azarboon in the code -->